marko-durasic/marko-durasic.github.io/_pages/about.md

 ### More Information

-I am a proactive and driven Senior Software Developer with experience of working across both start-ups and large corporation.
+I am a proactive and driven Software Engineer with experience of working across both start-ups and large corporation.
 I am a self-starter, self-motivated and self-driven professional with a strong desire to learn and grow.

 I enjoy different tech and developing my craft.